Zvitko/Zvitko/README.md

 ### Here is What I'm Working On! 👋

-- 🔭 I’m currently working on ...
-Master's of Computer Science
+- 🔭 I’m currently working on ... **Backend Development** with Django & FastAPI
 - 🌱 I’m currently learning ...
-Backend Dev
+Designing **RESTful APIs**
 - 👯 I’m looking to collaborate on ...
 All things Python
 - 💬 Ask me about ...
 Anything developement, I enjoy using technology to solve problems
 - 📫 How to reach me: ...
 Zwvitko1@gmail.com / [Linkedin](https://www.linkedin.com/in/zachery-vitko-438058139/)